 Before enabling this feature, remember to customize or translate the default texts that are provided for search filters and document preview.
 You can do this from the Dashboard by going to Customize > Texts, then select Search under Assistant.

 To connect Search with Confluence:

 Sign in to your Userlane Dashboard and go to Customize > Search.

 Under Activate Search, ensure that the Display Search In The Assistant toggle is enabled.

-Under Connect Search with Confluence, enable the toggle for the application.
+Under Activate Knowledge Base Search, enable the toggle for Confluence.
 If you have multiple applications, repeat these steps for each application for which you want to enable the integration.

 Test the integration

 Test your connection before announcing the Confluence integration to your users.

 Open an application that has Search and a Confluence connection enabled.